-Surface soil sampling will be carried out by removing a thin layer of earth and then taking the sample with a clean spatula.
+• Surface soil sampling will be carried out by removing a thin layer of earth and then taking the sample with a clean spatula.
 The deep soil sample will be taken at the same point as the surface sample using appropriate sampling equipment (auger).
-Samples from mechanical boreholes can be taken from the core.